 Web 2.0 Woes

 Do you ever get frustrated or find yourself disturbed by the personal comments seen frequently at the end of news articles on the web today?
 I’m talking about those coarse, rude, and often sophomoric posts from self-proclaimed authorities who are so determined to spew their second-hand rhetoric, replete with bad grammar and atrocious spelling.
+Or how about the mean and nasty comments on social media posts that plague the world?
 Welcome to the wide world of Web 2.0.

 Now here’s an important question, is Web 2.0 helpful to the body of Christ?
-You will certainly not find any verse in the bible that explicitly condemns user-generated content on websites, nor exhorting Christians to take advantage of the manifest blessings of Web 2.0.
+You will certainly not find any verse in the Bible that explicitly condemns user-generated content on websites, nor exhorting Christians to take advantage of the manifest blessings of Web 2.0.
 That goes without saying, but I’ve gone ahead and said it anyway to tee up the next important point.

 There are innumerable challenges that we are facing every day in this digital age for which you will find no explicit reference to in the bible.
-Please don’t fall into the trap that has caught many Christians who think that the age-old bible does not provide any help or guidance for our modern marvels.
+Please don’t fall into the trap that has caught many Christians who think that the Bible does not provide any help or guidance for our modern marvels.

 “A fool vents all his feelings, but a wise man holds them back.”
 Proverbs 29:11